Survivor Profiles: Eva Kor

 Anger and hate are seeds that germinate war.
 Forgiveness is a seed for peace.
 It is the ultimate act of self-healing.

-Eva Mozes Kor was born on January 31, 1934, in the village of Ports, Romania.
+Eva Mozes Kor was born in the village of Ports, Romania, in 1934.
 Eva’s father, Alexander Mozes, was a landowner and farmer.
 He and his wife, Jaffa, had four daughters: Edit, Aliz, and twins Eva and Miriam.
 Given the Nazi regime’s increasing encroachment into Eastern Europe, the family lived in constant fear of a Nazi invasion alongside having to deal with the everyday experience of prejudice against the Jews.

 When Eva and Miriam were six, their village became occupied by a Hungarian Nazi armed guard.
 After being under occupation for four years, the family was transported to a ghetto in Simleu Silvaniei.
 Just a few weeks later, the family was loaded with other Jewish prisoners onto a cattle car and transported to Auschwitz.

 After a 70-hour journey without any food or water, Eva and her family emerged from the crowded and over-packed cattle car.
 The family tried to stay together but were eventually forced to separate.
 This would be the very last time that Eva would see her father, mother, and two older sisters ever again.

 Eva and Miriam were able to stay together, but they became part of a group of children who were used as human test subjects in genetic experiments under the direction of Josef Mengele.
 Approximately 3,000 were abused, and many of them died as a result of experimentation.
 Eva soon became grievously ill, but miraculously she survived.